Survey Results: The Most Attractive Female Body Composition (Muscle, Fat & Proportions)

 Introduction: The Female Attractiveness Survey

-Shane illustrated a variety of female bodies.
-We used those illustrations to survey 1,072 men, asking them which of those female bodies they found most attractive.
-Then we surveyed our female newsletter, asking them what their dream bodies were.
-Finally, we surveyed women who are attracted to women, seeing what bodies other women find most attractive.
-Life decided to go easy on us, and the women attracted to women tended to prefer the same bodies that women wanted to build.
+I illustrated a variety of female body shapes and then used those illustrations to survey 1,072 men, asking them which ones they found most attractive.
+Then I surveyed our female newsletter, asking women what their dream bodies were.
+Finally, I surveyed women who are attracted to women, seeing what bodies other women find most attractive.
+Women attracted to women tended to prefer the same female bodies as straight women, so I wound up lumping them together.

-We focused on asking questions about things that can be influenced by diet and exercise, such as body fat, muscle mass, and muscle proportions.
-We were less interested in body-fat distribution, muscle insertions, and bone structure (such as hip, waist, and shoulder width).
+I focused on asking questions about things that can be influenced by diet, exercise, and lifestyle, such as body fat percentage, where that body fat is stored, muscle mass, and muscle proportions.
+I was less interested in muscle insertions and bone structure (such as hip, waist, and shoulder width).

 This survey is the fourth we’ve done.
 In the first and second surveys, we asked women which male bodies they found most attractive.
 In the third survey, we asked men attracted to men which male bodies they preferred.
-As we collected answers from women, we had several of them asking us to do a survey about women’s bodies, too.
-These are the results of that survey.
+As we collected answers from women, many of them asked us to do a survey about women’s bodies, so I did.

 When running the survey, the bodies weren’t labelled or ordered.
-We tried our best not to ask leading questions or bias the answers.
-For example, we asked, “Which body do you find most attractive?” and then showed them this spread:
+I tried my best not to ask leading questions or bias the answers.
+For example, in one of the questions I asked, “Which body do you find most attractive?” and then showed them this spread:

-Note that we specialize in helping people build muscle.
-Many men and women who filled out the survey are interested in fitness and nutrition.
+Note that I specialize in helping people become stronger, fitter, leaner, healthier, and more attractive.
+Most of the people who filled out the survey have at least some of those interests.
 The vast majority of them are between the ages of 18 and 39.
 This doesn’t line up perfectly with the general population.
-It could be, for instance, that because the average man is overweight, he prefers women with a lower or higher body-fat percentage.
+It could be that the average overweight man prefers women with a higher body-fat percentage to match his own.
+I’m not sure.

-We asked a few different questions.
-First, we asked men to choose which bodies they found most attractive.
-Then we asked them to select all of the bodies they found attractive.
 In some cases, that produced interesting results.
-For example, many men preferred the female body with giant glutes—this was the most attractive physique.
-And yet, the balanced physique was rated as attractive by a greater percentage of men—this was the physique that was attractive to most people.
+For example, many men preferred the female body with giant glutes, making it the most attractive physique.
+And yet, the balanced physique was rated as attractive by a greater percentage of men, making it the physique that was attractive to the widest variety of men.

 The Most Attractive Female Body